-A phase-locked loop (PLL) is available on the LTC7819 to synchronize the internal oscillator to an external clock source connected to the PLLIN/SPREAD pin.
-The LTC7819's PLL aligns the turn-on of controller 1's external top MOSFET to the rising edge of the synchronizing signal.
-Thus, the turn-on of controller 2's top MOSFET is 120° outof-phase to the rising edge of the external clock source, and the turn-on of controller 3's top MOSFET is 240° outof-phase to the rising edge of the external clock source.
+A phase-locked loop (PLL) is available on the LTC7817 to synchronize the internal oscillator to an external clock source connected to the PLLIN/MODE pin.
+The LTC7817's PLL aligns the turn-on of controller 1's external top MOSFET to the rising edge of the synchronizing signal.
+Thus, the turn-on of controller 2's external top MOSFET is 180° out-of-phase to the rising edge of the external clock source.

 The PLL frequency is prebiased to the free running frequency set by the FREQ pin before the external clock is applied.
 If prebiased near the external clock frequency, the PLL only needs to make slight changes in order to synchronize the rising edge of the external clock to the rising edge of TG1.
 For more rapid lock-in to the external clock, use the FREQ pin to set the internal oscillator to approximately the frequency of the external clock.
-The LTC7819's PLL is guaranteed to lock to an external clock source whose frequency is between 100kHz and 3MHz.
+The LTC7817's PLL is guaranteed to lock to an external clock source whose frequency is between 100kHz and 3MHz.

-The PLLIN/SPREAD pin is TTL compatible with thresholds of 1.6V (rising) and 1.1V (falling) and is guaranteed to operate with a clock signal swing of 0.5V to 2.2V.
+The PLLIN/MODE pin is TTL compatible with thresholds of 1.6V (rising) and 1.1V (falling) and is guaranteed to operate with a clock signal swing of 0.5V to 2.5V.